rajvardhan19/Data-Structure/Time Complexity/README.md

 2. Logarithmic (Represented as O(log n) ): As the input is multiplied(increased in size), the no. of operations or Time taken is added.For eg: For input 10: Time taken= 1 , Input 100: Time Taken=2, Input 1000: Time Taken = 3, Input 10000: Time Taken =4 .
 Therefore here, as Input size is increased by multiplying with 10, Time taken is increased by just Addition of 1.
    Observed in: Binary Search

 3. Linear (Represented as O(n) ): As the Input size increases, the Time taken/ no. of operations performed also increases.
 For eg.: If input size increases by 10, the time taken also increases by 10.
 Observed in: Linear Search of an element present in an Array.
 In order find the defined element stored in an array, we iterate through all elements in the entire length of an array searching for the defined array.
 Hence in this case, the longer is the array, the longer time will be taken to iterate through its length and find the element.
 As we increase the length, the Time taken will also increase.

 4. Quadratic  (Represented as O(n^m) ): As input is increased, Time increases quadratically.
 For eg: if Input Size is doubled, Time increases by 4 times.
 Observed in: Nested loops.

 5. Loglinear (Represented as O(nlog n) ): Log n appears n times.
 Observed in: Sorting Algorithms.

 6. Exponential (Represented as O(Base^n) ): As the input size is added (increased), the time taken is multiplied(exact opposite of Logarithmic Complexity).
-This is the considered the Worst complexity.For eg: \n
+This is the considered the Worst complexity.For eg:
 For input 1: Time taken= 10 , Input 2: Time Taken=100, Input 3: Time Taken = 100, Input 4: Time Taken =10000 .
 Therefore here, as Input size is increased by just addition of 1, Time taken is increased by a power of 10.
   Observed in: Recursion algorithms.In exponential complexities, the Base is equal to the no. of branches from each node.

 Order of time Complexities:
-CONSTANT< LOGARITHMIC<LINEAR< QUADRATIC < LOGLINEAR < EXPONENTIAL \n
+CONSTANT< LOGARITHMIC<LINEAR< QUADRATIC < LOGLINEAR < EXPONENTIAL
 Greater the Time Complexity, Less efficient is the Code.